-The last thing and for me as a homeowner is the experience you receive.
+The last thing for me as a homeowner is the experience I receive.

-When I say experience, I don’t mean experienced roofers or experienced sales rep, I mean the overall experience you will have from start to finish.
-The level of professionalism, demonstrated integrity and the level of communication from start to finish.
+When I say experience, I don’t mean experienced roofers or experienced sales reps, I mean the overall experience you will have from start to finish.
+The level of professionalism, demonstrated integrity, and the level of communication from start to finish.
 The experience you will or will NOT receive.

 To learn the difference between a cheap roof and a valuable roof, keep reading.